hashicorp/terraform-provider-aws/website/docs/r/synthetics_canary.html.markdown

 * `timeout_in_seconds` - (Optional) How long the canary is allowed to run before it must stop.
 If you omit this field, the frequency of the canary is used as this value, up to a maximum of 14 minutes.
 * `memory_in_mb` - (Optional) The maximum amount of memory available to the canary while it is running, in MB.
 The value you specify must be a multiple of 64.
+* `active_tracing` - (Optional) Specifies whether this canary is to use active AWS X-Ray tracing when it runs.
+You can enable active tracing only for canaries that use version syn-nodejs-2.0 or later for their canary runtime.

 ### VPC Config